-For many women pregnancy means having to cope with a whole range of symptoms from back pain to morning sickness.
-Enormous physical, hormonal and emotional changes take place over a relatively short period of time, and huge demands are placed on the muscles, ligament and joints of the mother’s body as the developing baby grows.
+For many women pregnancy means having to cope with a whole range of symptoms as enormous physical, hormonal and emotional changes take place over a relatively short period of time.
+Additional pressures are placed on the muscles, ligament and joints of the mother’s body as the developing baby grows.

 As the baby continues to grow, the mother’s posture has to adapt to accommodate the position of the baby as it has less space to move about.
 If this conflicts with her own postural needs it may cause undue aches and pains.
-If the mother has any pre-existing back problems or strains in her body from past accidents or trauma it may be more difficult for her to accomodate to these changes, and she may suffer more discomfort as a result.
+If the mother has any pre-existing back problems or strains in her body it may be more difficult for her to accommodate to these changes, and she may suffer more discomfort as a result.

 The ligaments of the whole body soften during pregnancy due to the action of hormones.
 This allows the bones of the pelvis to separate slightly during delivery to facilitate passage of baby’s head through the pelvis.
 Unfortunately this softening affects the whole body and makes it more vulnerable to strain during the pregnancy.